colosseum-wiot/LipariSchool2024/README.md

 In this tutorial, you will learn how to (i) access and make a reservation on Colosseum; (ii) use the SCOPE [[1]](#cite1) and ColO-RAN [[2]](#cite2) components of OpenRAN Gym [[3]](#cite3) to develop O-RAN-compliant Artificial Intelligence (AI)/Machine Learning (ML) solutions; and (iii) deploy them as xApps on the near-RT RAN Intelligent Controller (RIC).
 In this tutorial, we are going to use 4 nodes, representing one Base Station (BS), two users (UE) and the near-RT RIC.
 You will learn how to collect data on Colosseum, perform data analytics and design AI-based xApps that perform either forecasting or real-time RAN control of network slicing strategies.

-## Access your account on Colosseum
+## Important information regarding your credentials to access Colosseum

 We have pre-allocated 10 accounts exclusively dedicated to the school.
 Each account follows the nomenclature `lssa<X>`, where `<X>` is an integer number from 1 to 10.
 The account for team 5 is `lssa5`.
 Please take notice of the team number assigned to you, it will be necessary to access your team account on Colosseum.
 The password for all team accounts is `ChangeMe`.
+If you do not know which team number has been assigned to you, please ask one of the instructors.

 ## Make a reservation on Colosseum